CHURCH OF THE BRETHREN NETWORK

-Originally written for the season of Thanksgiving
+Originally written for the season of Thanksgiving by Ronald Gordon

 “Them sure were the good o’le days!”
 Many of us have heard that phrase or even spoken it ourselves.
 But have we ever taken the time to examine what it really means?
-When were the good old days?
+Just when were the good old days?
 What do people really mean when they make this statement?
 Do the good old days point to the same period or framework of time for everyone?

-May we describe the 1970’s as the good old days?
+Might we describe the 1970’s as the good old days?
 Not likely.
 The war in Viet Nam continues in spite of peace talks, inflation is a national menace, and war in the Middle East results in oil becoming a new political tool.
 Are the 1980’s the good old days?
 Nope, too late.
 How can fifty and sixty year old people claim this decade as the good old days?

 At this season of the year, we usually think of Thanksgiving as a time to express our thankfulness to God for the privilege of bountiful living, and we should.
 God grants us the opportunity of life, and the excitement of discovery each morning.
 It seems not asking too much for us to exhibit our gratitude on one special day of the year.
 But maybe this time.
-Perhaps this year, as we take our own children along to "mom & dad," we might have the blessed opportunity to once again enjoy the “good o’le days” with our loved ones.
+Perhaps this year, as we take our own children along to mom & dad, we might have the blessed opportunity to once again enjoy the “good o’le days” with our loved ones.
 As we go home to parents, sisters & brothers, let us cherish this day by remembering the goodness of our childhood.
 May the good Lord capture the blessing of each moment with a family member into a beautiful memory.
 Let us express our love to each one before they precede us in death.
 Most of all, let us exhibit our appreciation to God for making our journey home possible.
 Let us be thankful for the opportunity to once again enjoy the “good o’le days!”
 And may we allow the Lord to arrange the opportunity for us to extend the goodness of our days to those who are less fortunate than ourselves.